Vittorazi Moster 185 Plus

 Propeller info – General information including how to correctly attach and repair it

-Reed valve problems – newer models of the Moster have an internal pulse port to power the fuel pump in the WB-37 carburetor.
+Reed valve – newer models of the Moster have an internal pulse port to power the fuel pump in the WB carburetor.
 If the internal port gets clogged, the fuel pump will not work properly.

 RTV – e.g. Permatex Blue or Ultra Grey.
 Used to seal case halves, some gaskets, and surfaces.
 Apply with a clean finger.
 Forget the spout that comes with the tube.
 It is useless.
 Use Ultra Grey for sealing surfaces that may become hot, like the exhaust flange gasket.
-MORE SEALANT IS NOT BETTER!
+More sealant is not better.
+It is not as simple as most think.

-Spark plug installation – do NOT waste time tinkering unless the spark plug is new, correctly gapped, and installed.
+Spark plug installation – do not waste time troubleshooting an engine unless the spark plug is new.
+It must be gapped and installed correctly.